RanSolo/bash_profile/README.md

 # bash_profile
-someplace to easily wget my bash profile to any container or instance
+I can easily wget my bash profile to any container or instance while doing devops.